nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-37.md

 ## What’s New in Web UI for LTS 2021 (Version 3.0.37)

-- Integrated github action to schedule Veracode scan.<br/>[[WEBUI-1572](https://jira.nuxeo.com/browse/WEBUI-1572)]
+- Integrated Github action to schedule Veracode scan.<br/>[[WEBUI-1572](https://jira.nuxeo.com/browse/WEBUI-1572)]

 - Updated upload artifact package version from v2 to v3.<br/>[[WEBUI-1578](https://jira.nuxeo.com/browse/WEBUI-1578)]

-- null check added in _dataChanged function so that it will not throw error in console for nuxeo-selectivity.<br/>[[ELEMENTS-1657](https://jira.nuxeo.com/browse/ELEMENTS-1657)]
+- Null check added in _dataChanged function so that it does not throw error in console for nuxeo-selectivity.<br/>[[ELEMENTS-1657](https://jira.nuxeo.com/browse/ELEMENTS-1657)]

 ### Other Noteworthy Changes